Hosting a National AeroPress Championship

 A STEP-BY-STEP GUIDE

-Before you actually organise anything, you need to get approved as a host.
-And we can only have one host per country.
-Send us a quick proposal about the kind of event you want to run, where you want to run it, and we'll get back to you ASAP.
+Before you actually organise anything you need to get approved as a host, and we can only have one host per country.
+Send us an application outlining the kind of event you want to run, and we'll get back to you.

 Before the event